 My gut feeling is that Breezula will be at least as effective as Finasteride and Minoxidil.

 Some key points from the above linked article from Cassiopea:

 - If approved, Breezula (Clascoterone) will be the first FDA-approved topical anti-androgen for the treatment of androgenetic alopecia.

 - Moreover, it would also be the first new drug approved for treating androgenetic alopecia since 1997.
 That year was when Propecia (aka Finasteride) was first approved to treat hair loss.
-That year was also when Tiger Woods last won the Master’s before this past weekend’s surprise.
+That year was also when Tiger Woods first won the Master’s golf tournament.
+His 5th surprise victory in that tournament came this past weekend.